KEY AREAS OF FOCUS:

 Coronavirus Pandemic: We see a fair amount of fear and panic over the Coronavirus Pandemic.
 The public concern is made worse by the fact that many Americans have NO secure relationship with a primary care physician.
 A recent national study showed that in 2016, forty-six percent (46%) of Americans aged 18 to 64 did not have a primary care visit in any given year.
 This is up from 38% in 2008.
 Among those aged 18 - 34, the percentage of Americans NOT seeing a primary care physician increased to fifty-seven percent (57%).
 Consequently, the level of concern Americans have over the COVID-19 Coronavirus is heightened.
 Americans are turning to Emergency Rooms for primary care.
 Ninety percent of the COVID tests are NEGATIVE!
 Health professionals fear that our vital health care system will be overwhelmed.
 Even though most of these people do have health insurance, they either have a very weak or NO relationship with a primary care physician.
 A personal relationship with a primary care physician is the very foundation of good health in America and necessary to our success in combating viruses like Corona.
 The Trump Medicare Advantage plan will reverse this situation by encouraging Americans to establish such relationships and incentivizing primary care physicians to engage their patients with predictive preventive medicine that will reduce the cost of health care across the board.

 Coronavirus Death Rates: We have just appropriated Billions of Dollars to fight COVID-19, but we are not giving our health care workers a healthy population to heal.
-COVID death rates for Americans with underlying medical conditions are staggeringly high compared to healthy Americans.
-The Coronavirus death rates suffered by our citizens with Cardiovascular disease are 10.5%, Diabetes 7.3%, COPD 6.3%, Hypertension 6.0%, however, for those Americans with No underlying medical conditions, only 0.9%.
-The failure of our health care system and our ill health was killing us before this virus hit, and the Coronavirus has made this situation even worse.
+94% of COVID death are Americans with underlying medical conditions.
+Blacks are 4 - 5 times and Native Americans are 3 times more liely to die than healthy Americans.
+The Coronavirus death rates suffered by all our citizens with Cardiovascular disease are higher by 10.5%, Diabetes 7.3%, COPD 6.3%, and Hypertension 6.0%.
+However, of those Americans with Covid and No underlying medical conditions, only 6% die.
+The failure of our health care system and our ill health was killing us before this virus hit, and the Covid-19 has made this situation even worse.

 Baby Deaths Increased: The Kaiser Family Foundation - Peterson Partnership recently posted the fact that the United States has 63% more neonatal deaths and 90% more postnatal deaths than other comparable countries with similar GDPs.
 In the last two decades ending in 2017, our infant death rate declined 40% more slowly than all these other nations.
 In total, our babies currently die at a rate of approximately 71% higher than our competitor nations, and our infant death rates have increased (not decreased) in 2018 and probably 2019.
 That is why President Trump asked Congress to approve an additional $50 Million Dollars in 2020 to fund more neonatal research.
 Trump has committed to fighting aides, neonatal death rates, and now COVID-19.
 We need a Trump Medicare Advantage Plan.